leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

    TIME.
 I wanted to automate as much as possible to reduce human error risks and speedup the whole procedure.
  - **Enable local development.**
-   My goal was to enable every team member to contribute in right away from migration sub-project start.
+   Our goal was to enable every team member to contribute in right away from migration sub-project start.
 The plan was to setup local [Vagrant](http://www.vagrantup.com/) virtual environment, similar to existing STAGE and/or PROD.
 That way everybody would be able to reproduce